UK Health Minister Gets Covid Ahead Of freedom Day - UrduPoint

 However, with coronavirus cases again surging, many scientists say the government is endangering the NHS with its plan on Monday to scrap most legal pandemic requirements in England.

-For the first time since mid-January, Britain's daily Covid caseload exceeded 50,000 on Friday, and Javid has warned the figure could double from that in the coming weeks.
+For the first time since mid-January, Britain's daily Covid caseload now exceeds 50,000, and Javid has warned the figure could double from that in the coming weeks.

 But the government insists that with two-thirds of the adult population now fully vaccinated, the risk can be managed, and Monday has been dubbed "freedom day" by many UK media.